top of page

 Fees to Expect

-• G1 Test Fee: Approximately $158.25 (includes the written test and your G1 licence)
+• G1 Test Fee: Approximately $158.25 (includes the written test your G1 licence) and G2 test.

 • Retake Fee: If you fail, you must pay a fee to retake the test.